matteomaspero/MRonlyProton-pCTwithAir/README.md

 In case of questions or issues, please contact the owner of the repository & we’ll help you sort it out.
 Thank yo very much in advance for your questions!

-### Are you interested in similar code?
+### Are you interested in related code from the same author?
-Check the following github project:https://matteomaspero.github.io/pseudo-CT_generation/
+You may want to check the following github project: https://matteomaspero.github.io/pseudo-CT_generation/